 - Review link-up will close end of June 1st at midnight PDT.
 The extra margin is to give people the opportunity to write up a review for a book they might have finished late May 31st.
 We’ll follow the honor system assuming you didn’t read the book on June 1st.

 Due to the erasure of Pacific Islander identities under the AAPI umbrella & during Asian Pacific American Heritage Month in May, this reading challenge is a separate initiative out of respect for Pasifika activists and their spaces.
+(July Update: To support Pasifika spaces, please read Anjulie’s post on Pacific Islander erasure in the book community and their Pasifika spotlights posts.
+Also, check out this Storify of book recommendations.)

 See the announcement post by Shenwei for the details on signing up, prizes, interviews and Twitter chats with authors later in the month.